You've been driving your car for years. The headlights work fine—you flip them on at dusk, flip them off at dawn. No problems.

 📍 Visit our Gilroy shop — we'll show you our restoration results in person.

-DIY kits work temporarily but typically fail within 3-6 months without proper UV protection.
-Professional restoration with ceramic coating or PPF lasts 10x longer.
+DIY kits provide temporary improvement but typically fail within 3-6 months because they lack professional-grade UV protection.
+Professional restoration with proper sealant lasts 2-3 years.